AbhishekKhangare21/Youtube-Clone/README.md

 # About Project :-

-1)Youtube clone is an online video sharing app that will fetch the data from YouTube Data API and render it using React.
+1)Youtube clone is an online video sharing app that will fetch the data from YouTube Data API and render it using React Js.

 2)It has a features like searching, video pause, resume, and it also works in small devices like mobile and tablets